semigrp/cdfa/README.md

-# dfa-cli
+# cdfa

-DFA CLI is a command-line interface program for creating and testing Deterministic Finite Automata (DFA).
+cDFA is a command-line interface program for creating and testing Deterministic Finite Automata (DFA).
 You can define a DFA by providing the alphabet, states, transitions, start state, and accept states.
 Then, you can test if the DFA accepts a given input string.

 ## Installation